gwierzchowski/SV_Challenge/README.md

 $$-(w_p - w_n)^2 + \frac{(w_p - w_n)^2}{2}=$$
 $$-\frac{(w_p - w_n)^2}{2} < 0$$

 So our state function is strictly decreasing in every major loop iteration.
 It is also bounded from bottom by zero (and the sum similar to state function but using ground levels).
 So from well known math calculus theorem state function must converge to some limit - what in practice means that water levels are stable, does not change in next iteration and our loop end.
-To prevent waiting long time for this stabilization, constant `VISCOSITY_COEF` was introduced.
-Its value can be decreased by programmer, what would increase precision, but decrease performance.
-It should not be however set to 0.0.
+To prevent waiting long time for this stabilization 'precision' was introduced.
+Its value can be decreased by programmer, what would increase precision, but degrade performance.
+It should not be however set to 0.0 because it may cause program to hang.

 #### Computational complexity.
 Exact computational complexity is hard to estimate, because it is not obvious how many iterations will be done in highest level loop in water stabilization function.
 I did not spent too much time on investigation.
 Maximal possible convexity is $O(N^2)$ and minimal is $O(N)$.
 Empirical measurements against different random data sets at different sizes shows that it is rather linear $\sim 5N$.
+TODO: Measure how performance depends on 'precision'.

 #### Variants.
-There are 2 variants of above algorithm, implemented in modules `simul_manual_1th_v1` and `simul_manual_1th_v2`.
+There are 3 variants of above algorithm, implemented in modules `simul_manual_1th_v1`, `simul_manual_1th_v2`and `simul_manual_1th_bd_v2`.
 The second one is small improvement of first.
 The only difference is that in second algorithm points in middle loop are processed in order from higher ones to lower ones unlike the first one where they are processed in data driven order.
 I counted that this change would cause smaller number of highest level iteration.
 Measurements against large data showed small performance improvement, but not very big, and second algorithm has some memory penalty for additional vector of $N$ size with indexes.
+The third algorithm is identical to second but uses `BigDecimal` instead of `f64`.

 One can switch between two algorithms by emailing respective line in the code near begin of `main.rs` file.
 ```rust